One and a half months ago I joined the Dynatrace Strategic Alliances and Innovation Lab team, or, as we call it, the Dynatrace SAI team.

 To outperform their peers, enterprises today want amazing abilities, such as more frequent deployments, shorter lead times, or increased reliability.
 One step to succeed is to implement PaaS platforms.
 Another, to shift apps and services to different cloud environments.
 But to really achieve their goal, enterprises need to make sure code moves across the pipeline with more automation and less human intervention.

 At the Dynatrace SAI team, our vision is to let our customers choose the dev & ops tools best suited for their business needs and provide an innovative way to support their continuous delivery in a consistent and reliable way.
-This means, we identify integration points through the DevOps pipeline, where the data provided by Dynatrace through its API removes the need for manual steps and enables automation.
+This means, we identify integration points through the software delivery pipeline, where the data provided by Dynatrace through its API removes the need for manual steps and enables automation.
 This, in turn, enables faster and better software delivery to production.

 Dynatrace with Ansible Tower and Concourse are just two examples.
 My team is working with full power on the next scenarios – so that our customers can spend their time innovating, not monitoring.